luisnaranjo/devops/terraform/hcta-notes.md

 ### TERRAFORM TYPE CONSTRAINTS (COLLECTIONS & STRUCTURAL)
 Terraform type constraints control the type of variable values that you can pass to your Terraform code.
-Essentially, there are 2 types of contraints:
+Essentially, there are 2 types of constraints:
 - **Primitive types**: For single type values (`number`, `string`, `bool`).
 - **Complex types**: For multiple types in a single variable (`list`, `tuple`, `map`, `object`).
 These complex types can be broken into 2 further types (`collections`, and `structural`).